liweinan/k8s-example/docker-buildx-example/README.md

 3. **Best Practices to Minimize Warnings**:
    - Use explicit platforms only for build stages
    - Let the final stage inherit the target platform automatically
-   - Keep base images in your local registry for all target platforms
+   - Keep base images for all target platforms in local registry
    - Verify the final image works on all architectures